Skip to main content

 Burleigh Street Coatbridge

-We remain on site at Burleigh Street, working closely with technical experts and the Scottish Fire and Rescue Service to manage and resolve the underground smouldering.
+We remain on site at Burleigh Street and continue to work closely with technical experts to manage the underground smouldering.

 Overview